synergis-jm/angular-adept-viewer-example/README.md

 # AngularAdeptViewerExample

 This project demonstrates how to launch the Adept Viewer from an Angular application, authorization code has been included to handle the OAuth token and refresh token system.

+## WebApi URL
+Update the globals class file located in src/app/globals.ts with the URL for the WebApi

 ## Development server